grenn24/PSA-Code-Sprint-2024/README.md

 We invite participants to develop an innovative data and AI-driven solution that optimizes port resilience and efficiency across our global network.

 The aim is to reinforce PSA's position as a resilient and reliable partner at multiple nodes in global supply chains to create a Node-to-Network effect.

+## Our Approach

+- Use machine learning quantify operational risk based on existing factors (e.g. weather conditions, geopolitical events)
+- Weigh the risk involved in each route using real-time data
+- Make optimised routing decisions
+- Provide a visual interface to evaluate different route options